The Modular Monolith: A Practical Middle Ground

 export type { Product, ProductFilters } from './catalog.types';

-Now the orders module can use catalogModule.getProduct() but can never import CatalogRepository directly.
-The boundary is explicit.
+The orders module can use catalogModule.getProduct() but cannot import CatalogRepository directly.

-You can take this further with tooling.
-In a TypeScript project, you can use ESLint rules to prevent cross-module internal imports:
+We can enforce this with ESLint rules to prevent cross-module internal imports:

 // eslint.config.js